ska-telescope/ska-sdp-benchmark-monitor/docs/src/guide/getting_started.md

 ##### Callgraph Tracing
 - `--call`: Visualize call stack.
 - `--call-depth`: Set call stack depth (integer).
+- `--call-cmd`: (Optional) Set command to show in call stack plots.

 ##### Plot annotations
 - `--inline-call`: Annotate plots with running commands (if `--call` is enabled).
+- `--inline-call-cmd`: Comma-separated list of commands for inline call annotations.
 - `--ical-log`: Annotate with ICAL stages; the log file (`wflow-selfcal.*.log`) must be in the same directory as the traces.

 ##### Global visualization